morningred88/AWS/CloudWatch_CloudTrail_notes.md

 We can define rules to check the resources if you are complied to the rule.

 For example, rule restricted-ssh, whether security groups that are in use disallow unrestricted incoming SSH traffic.
 If SSH inbound rule is opened to everyone 0.0.0.0/0, the security group is **Noncompliant**.

+#### AWS managed rule

+The rules are created by AWS.

+Rule restricted-ssh is AWS managed rule.